 Always skip the first offer and move to a second round (and beyond).
 The first offer from a SaaS vendor is never the best.
 We promise you the best SaaS subscription agreement.

-Sastrify is a cloud-based software as a service procurement solution that can helps end users save time and money on your SaaS subscription.
+If you could use some assistance, SaaS spend management platforms like Sastrify make it easier than ever to ensure your agreements are aligned to your business needs.
 Our team of experts is equipped with exclusive market data to identify accurate savings potential and effortlessly negotiate with your SaaS vendor.

 Get started with a free SaaS savings forecast based on $1.5 billion in benchmarked spend.